 Here's a video of a couple of tourists having a blast at a blowhole, by positioning themselves so that the blow goes right up into them!

 Paradise Beach Lodge forms one of the few existing structures on the Pomene sandbar.
 They offer snorkelling, diving, deep sea fishing and boat trips out to the mangrove swamps and in the estuary.
 It's not clear yet whether you'll be able to book this through MSC.
-If you want to go scout out the area before your cruise, they offer accommodation in their thatchedd-roof lodges (you'll need a 4x4 to drive in).
-The easiest way to get there is by flying from Johannesburg to Inhambane, and then taking a 4x4 minibus to the loge.
-Latest news from them is that a 35 foot catamaran will be based there from mi November 2017.
+If you want to go scout out the area before your cruise, they offer accommodation in their thatched-roof lodges (you'll need a 4x4 to drive in).
+The easiest way to get there is by flying from Johannesburg to Inhambane, and then taking a 4x4 minibus to the lodge.
 Click here to read about them on their Facebook page.

-To catch a bite to eat, why not visit Pomene Lodge; the restaurant and bar area offers views over the estuary.
+To cool down in non-salty water visit Pomene Lodge; and enjoy views over the estuary.

 The Pomene Hideaway is accommodation on the southern end of Pomene, right on the other side of Pomene from the landing point the MSC boats will be ferrying passengers to, so you are unlikely to see it, but here's a nice video they set up.